Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Feeding

 It is probably not for people who want a dramatic elephant selfie, a mud bath, or a hands-on animal experience.

 If you are looking for more ethical wildlife and nature experiences in Thailand, Khao Sok National Park is a much better direction than most animal attractions.
 It is wild, green, dramatic, and built around jungle, lakes, limestone cliffs and the chance to experience nature without forcing animals to perform for tourists.
-I wrote a full guide to visiting Khao Sok here: KHAO SOK JUNGLE ADVENTURE GUIDE.
+I wrote a full guide to visiting Khao Sok here:

 Final thoughts: choose the place where elephants owe you nothing